Ghislaine Maxwell’s former assistant testified she ‘looked up to’ the accused sex trafficker

 Espinosa also testified that while working for Maxwell she saw a woman, identified in court as Jane.

 Jane was the first accuser to take the stand last month in Maxwell’s trial.
-She said Maxwell and Epstein routinely sexually abused her starting when she was just 14 years old.
+Jane said Maxwell and Epstein routinely sexually abused her starting when she was just 14 years old.

 Espinosa recalled seeing Jane three or four times inside the J. Epstein company’s office.